 dmvp_flag is used in the decoding process for inter prediction, inter-view prediction, view synthesis prediction and adaptive luminance compensation as specified in subclause J.8.2.
+When not present, termporal_mv_flag is inferred to be equal to 0.

+global_depth specifies a global depth value to be used for the motion vector prediction in the texture view components.

+temporal_mv_flag equal to 0 specifies that temporal motion vectors in previously coded frames are not used for the motion vector prediction in the texture view components. termporal_mv_flag equal to 1 specifies that temporal motion vectors in previously coded frames are used for the motion vector prediction in the texture view components.
+When not present, termporal_mv_flag is inferred to be equal to 0.

 J.8.2 3D-AVC inter prediction, inter-view prediction, view synthesis prediction and adaptive luminance compensation